appdev-academy/appdev.academy/README.md

-# Backend API for React frontend for [AppDevAcademy](https://www.appdev.academy) website
+# Ruby on Rails backend for https://www.appdev.academy

 Ruby and Rails versions: